CFC2k22Organisation/SwachBin-AI-Model-Resnet/README.md

 * Ultra low cost yet sophisticated
 * Aligns with UN goal of sustainability
 ### How can technology help?
-Due to the infusion of AI / ML and advanced HW - it is possible to detect the types of waste soruce with high accuracy and also through the use of NLP (text to speech) we can educate the user as well on the type of waste they are disposing.
+Due to the infusion of AI / ML and advanced HW - it is possible to detect the type of waste source with high accuracy and also through the use of NLP (Text to Speech) we can educate the user as well on the type of waste they are disposing.
 Through our research we found that no solution exits presently that is a combination of highly tech enabled yet highly affordable.

 Also thru advanced analytics and IoT platform based dashboard, government bodies can plan their trash picking schedule effectively thus enabling 'reduced carbon emissions'.
-- Less trips to households to pick waste = less fuel being burned = reduced carbon emission .. yay :)
+- Less trips to households to pick waste = less fuel being burned = reduced carbon emission ..yay :)

 ## Demo video
 [![Watch the video](./images/swachbin_Video_preview_image.jpg)](https://www.youtube.com/)